 In order to get paid by November 1st, make sure that your employment paperwork is taken care of as soon as you arrive at UCI.
-Make an appointment with Sarah McCarthy in Nat Sci II 5145 (949-824-2797) to get things rolling.
+Make an appointment with Lorrie Gary in the E&E office (949-824-7134) to get things rolling.